 The greatest amount of competition is in the electric guitar market with the number of brands and models of guitars too numerous to list.
 A major problem with budget level electric guitars is tuning.
 While cheap classical and acoustic guitars do not usually go out of tune many cheap electric guitars constantly go out of tune.
 This is very frustrating and I recommend paying a bit more (roughly $400 and up) for a beginning electric guitar than for an acoustic for this reason.
 I also recommend staying away from guitars with a whammy bar until at least the $500 range and even then do some research and look at reviews to see if the whammy system of a guitar is good.
 Whammy bars are notorious for putting guitars out of tune.
 There are good whammy bar/locking nut systems that can keep the guitar in tune but they are not found on budget guitars.

 Epiphone (Gibson brand), Gretsch, Ibanez, Jackson, Squier (Fender brand), Yamaha and Washburn all make budget level electric guitars but I would recommend getting their mid-priced guitars.
 Godin and PRS electric guitars start at the upper end of the mid-priced range.
 Epiphone is the budget guitar brand of Gibson guitars even though originally it was the main competitor of Gibson before being bought by them in the 1950s.
 Initially it remained a high quality brand under Gibson but it was turned into a budget brand in the 1980’s.
 That is why some of the older Epiphone’s are considered great guitars but newer ones are budget models.
 Their quality does improve with the price though and they extend into the upper mid-level price range.
 While they are not at the same level of quality as the higher priced guitars made under the Gibson label, the Epiphone versions of guitars like the Les Paul or SG can give you a similar sound to their more expensive Gibson counterparts.
-Fender has three lines of guitars, the budget to mid-range Squier brand, the Mexican made mid-priced guitars and the more expensive American made Fenders.
+Fender has three lines of guitars, the budget to mid-range Squier brand, the Mexican made mid-priced guitars which carry the Fender name but have an M as the first letter of the serial number and the more expensive American made Fenders.

 People who travel a lot especially by plane might consider getting a travel guitar.
 For some getting a smaller sized guitar such as a parlor guitar might be good enough but even these are often too big to be allowed to take on a plane as carry on luggage.
 Travel guitars usually have some disadvantages compared to regular guitars and will be more expensive than a normal guitar of similar quality so I would not recommend them as your first or main guitar unless you are someone that is travelling frequently.

 Yamaha has the SLG200 which has both a nylon and steel-string model.
-It has a frame that is detachable that resembles the size and shape of a regular guitar more than the support of the Traveller Guitar, thus it is a bit more comfortable to hold while seated.
-The neck does have a headstock so this guitar is a bit longer and also a bit bigger than the Traveller Guitar.
-Like the Traveller Guitar it is an electric guitar and requires amplification.
-The electronics are superior to the Traveller Guitar because it is also in a higher price range of $900.
+It has a frame that is detachable that resembles the size and shape of a regular guitar more than the support of the Traveler Guitar, thus it is a bit more comfortable to hold while seated.
+The neck does have a headstock so this guitar is a bit longer and also a bit bigger than the Traveler Guitar.
+Like the Traveler Guitar it is an electric guitar and requires amplification.
+The electronics are superior to the Traveler Guitar because it is also in a higher price range of $900.

 For those wanting to have a travel guitar that is still an actual acoustic guitar, I would recommend the Journey line of guitars which are available in both nylon and steel-string models.
 This is a full parlor sized acoustic guitar with a neck that can be detached from the body.
 When the neck is detached the guitar can be packed into a backpack included with the guitar that is overhead luggage size.
 When the guitar is unpacked and the neck is attached it becomes a full sized parlor guitar that sounds good and is enjoyable to play.
 Their guitars start in the $800 price range.